PJWalker/daggerheart/content/NPCs/Trixie & Flixie Glitterwing.md

 ## Key
 I’ve been cut just once, and I did not bleed;
 I have many teeth, but no mouth to feed;
 Til I take my turn, all of you must yield,
 With me in your hand, an ingress is revealed;
 **—Key**

-Yes a key, a key, there's one under that stone;
+Yes a key, a key, there’s one under that stone;
-If you'd just picked that up, you could enter the home But since riddles you like; I’ve got many more,
+If you’d just picked that up, you could enter the home But since riddles you like; I’ve got many more,
 I… await your ovations & calls for encore?
 ## [[Rohkin]]